How to Install Python 3.9 on Debian 11

-After running the make command, the installation will proceed and once it’s finished you can check the version installed running the following command:
+After running the make command, the installation will proceed and once it’s finished you can check the version installed by running the following command:

-Output will be as follows:
+The output will be as follows:

-If you don’t get any errors while installing Python 3.9, the command should work without any problem and print the latest Python version installed on your system.
+If you don’t get any errors while installing Python 3.9, the command should work without any problem, and print the latest Python version installed on your system.

 To install Python modules, you need to run the following command inside your Python 3.9 directory.

 python3.9 -m pip install <module>